 The remainder of the paper is organized as follows.
 In the following Subsection~\ref{sec:related} we give a brief overview of alternative methods from the large body of literature on predictive inference in regression.
 Subsection~\ref{sec:notation} introduces the notation that is used throughout the paper.
 Sections~\ref{sec:main} and \ref{sec:linpred} proceed along a general-to-specific scheme.
-We begin, in Subsection~\ref{sec:L1OPI}, by introducing the general leave-one-out method and the notion of conditional validity and we take a first step towards proving that the latter property is satisfied.
-In Subsection~\ref{sec:stability}, we draw the connection between conditional validity and algorithmic stability and provide generic sufficient conditions for conditional validity.
-In Section~\ref{sec:linpred} we then show that these conditions can even be verified in challenging statistical scenarios where consistent estimation of the regression function and bootstrap consistency usually fail.
-In particular, we consider linear predictors based on James-Stein-type estimators and based on regularized $M$-estimators in a situation where the number of regressors $p$ is not small relative to sample size $n$.
-We also take a closer look at the ordinary least squares estimator, because its simplicity allows for a rigorous discussion of the resulting interval length.
-In Section~\ref{sec:consistency} we then also discuss the important case where the employed predictor is consistent (possibly for some pseudo target rather than the true regression function) and we provide examples on non-parametric regression and high-dimensional LASSO.
+We begin, in Subsection~\ref{sec:kCVPI}, by introducing the general cross validation method and the notion of training conditional validity and we relate this notion to estimation of the conditional prediction error distribution in Kolmogorov distance.
+In Subsection~\ref{sec:stability}, we draw the connection between training conditional validity and algorithmic stability and present our main results which provide sufficient conditions for training conditional validity.
+In Section~\ref{sec:linpred} we then show that these conditions can be verified in challenging statistical scenarios where regression function estimators and the bootstrap usually fail to be consistent.
+In particular, we consider linear predictors based on regularized $M$-estimators and based on James-Stein-type estimators in a situation where the number of regressors $p$ is not small relative to sample size $n$.
+We also take a closer look at the ordinary least squares estimator, because its simplicity allows for a rigorous analysis of the resulting interval length.
+In Section~\ref{sec:consistency}, we then also discuss the important case where the employed predictor is consistent (possibly for some pseudo target rather than the true regression function) and we provide examples on non-parametric regression, high-dimensional LASSO, random forests and deep neural networks.
 The case of consistency is an important test case for our method.
-Finally, Section~\ref{sec:discussion} provides some further discussions and we sketch possible extensions of our results.
-Most of the proofs are deferred to the supplementary material.
+Finally, we present the results of an extensive simulation study in Section~\ref{sec:mc}.
+Further discussions and possible extensions of our results as well as most of the technical proofs are deferred to the supplementary material~\citet{Steinb22supp}.